eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 SUMO supports *gap-based* actuated traffic control This control scheme is common in Germany and works by prolonging traffic phases whenever a continuous stream of traffic is detected.
-It switches to the next phase after detecting a sufficient time gap between sucessive vehicles.
+It switches to the next phase after detecting a sufficient time gap between successive vehicles.
 This allows for better distribution of green-time among phases and also affects cycle duration in response to dynamic traffic conditions.